 Once your income is over a certain level, the government takes tax from your earnings.

 You can see this on your payslip.
-If you put money into a personal pension scheme, it qualifies for tax relief.
+If you put money into a pension scheme, it qualifies for tax relief.

 This means that as well as the money you’re putting in, some of your money that would have gone to the government as tax now goes into your pension pot instead.

 With personal or stakeholder pension schemes that you take out yourself, and with some types of workplace pension schemes, you can still get tax relief on your pension contributions, even if your income is too low to pay tax.

 Top-ups from employers

 To help people save more for their retirement, employers are now required to enrol their workers into a workplace pension scheme.

 If your work gives you access to a pension that your employer will pay into, then unless you really can’t afford to contribute or your priority is dealing with unmanageable debt, staying out is like turning down the offer of a pay rise.